-You laugh, gently, because you're amused that he thinks he will seduce you when for weeks, you have wanted to throw him down and climb on top and have your way with him.
+You laugh, gently, because you're amused that he thinks he'll seduce you when for weeks, you've wanted to throw him down and climb on top and have your way with him.
 "Why have you waited?"

-He can say that now, that she died, because she is not you.
-For you, knowing some version of yourself in another universe died does not trouble you as much as it troubles him.
-You are human; your life span is short.
+He can say that now, that she died, because she isn't you.
+For you, knowing some version of yourself in another universe died doesn't trouble you as much as it troubles him.
+You're human; your life span is short.
 Live hard, die young, and leave a pretty corpse used to be a human expression.
 A stupid one, but still a very human sentiment.

-And she is not you.
-That is the crucial point.
+And she isn't you.
+That's the crucial point.

 "We have it now," you say.
 "Ease."

 "We do."
-You are out of view of the science compound, near a storage building that does not get much use at this hour.
+You're out of view of the science compound, near a storage building that doesn't get much use at this hour.
 He takes you into his arms, and you can feel the heat radiating off him.
 "I do not wish to wait any longer.
 And I especially do not wish for you to come second to some Vulcan woman with whom I am honor bound to breed."
 He pulls you closer, moves slowly, his lips moving against yours as he says, "You must come first, before all others."

 You pull him the miniscule distance to turn his brushed words into a real kiss.
-But he pushes you away, studies you intently.
+But he pushes you away and studies you intently.
 "Do you love me?"
-And you realize this is the most important thing for him: you are not she, and though she loved him, you may not, and he must be sure.
+And you realize this is the most important thing for him: you aren't his other Chapel, and though she loved him, you may not, and he must be sure.

 He understands how Roger never let you in, never let you up to his level.
 You were there to adore him.
-It is Spock who has suggested that perhaps Roger let you go when you began to rise to his level on your own.
-It's not something you had considered.
+It's Spock who has suggested that perhaps Roger let you go when you began to rise to his level on your own.
+It's not something you'd considered.
 And it makes you very happy to think it might be true.

 "I am fond of you, as well."
 His eyes glint, his lips tilt upward, and then he has you turned and crushed against the side of the building.
 He kisses you frantically, touches you everywhere.
 "Christine, if you wish our first time to be romantic, now would be the proper moment to make that known."

-If you don't say you want something else, something lit by candles and soft music, he is going to take you, right here, against a building, out of pure, raw lust.
+If you don't say you want something else, something lit by candles and soft music, he's going to take you, right here, against a building, out of pure, raw lust.

-He eases away, strokes your hair.
+He eases away and strokes your hair.
 "We should go back to my house.
 It is far more private than here or your room in the staff apartments."